 |If your applicable amount includes the Disability Premium, Severe Disability Premium, or Higher Pensioner Premium||20.00|

-|Widowed Parent's Allowance and Widowed Mother's Allowance||15.00|
+|Widowed Parents' Allowance and Widowed Mother's Allowance||15.00|

-|Single parents, couples with children, disabled people and certain people aged 50 years or over working at least 16 hours per week||17.10|
+|Single parents, couples with children, and disabled people working at least 16 hours per week||17.10|

-If you have more than £16,000 worth of capital assets you will not be entitled to benefit.
-If you have more than £6,000, for every £250 or part of £250 above £6,000, we have to add £1 to your weekly income.
-However, if you are 60 years of age or over, the first £10,000 is disregarded and £1 will be added for every £500 between £10,000 and £16,000.
+If you have more than £16,000 worth of capital assets, you are not entitled to benefit.
+If you have more than £6,000, for every £250 or part of £250 above £6,000, we add £1.00 to your weekly income.
+If you have reached state pension credit age, we disregard the first £10,000.
+We will add £1.00 for every £500 between £10,000 and £16,000.